 Young men from St. Francis Xavier's College show off their skills in a floral arrangement performance.

+- Subscription Form (PDF)

+- Content Page

+- Top

+EO Reaches the Community

 EO reaches the community

 A novel experience - students of TWGHs Yow Kam Yuen College share fun and games with their peers in wheelchairs.
 This activity was organized by Hong Kong PHAB Association which promotes the integration of persons with and without a physical disability, and funded by the EOC.